supremeimposter/My-Vault/DiscreteMathematics/Set-Theory/Types-of-relations-on-a-set/Equivalence Relation.md

 $$
 - $[x]_R$ is the set of all elements of $A$ that are related to $x$.
 - The equivalence class of a member of $[x]_R$ is same as $[x]_R$ i.e. $[y]_R = [x]_R$.
-- [[Partition of a Set|Partition]] in equivalence relation is the set of equivalence classes, and there is a unique partition because of equivalence relation.
+- [[Partition of a Set|Partition]] in equivalence relation is the set of equivalence classes, and there is a unique partition for an equivalence relation $R$.
 - Equivalence classes of a set $A$ are disjoint.

 > [!intuition] Equivalence class is NOT relation on $A$